© 2020 Baptist Health. All Rights Reserved.

 Start at home.
 One way to start is to simply fit more activity into everyday life.
 For example, household chores and yard work, done vigorously and in chunks of time at least 10 minutes long, can add movement to your day.
 It also helps to blend exercise with things you enjoy, so shoot some hoops, go bowling, play golf, or take your kids to the park and play.

 Take regular walks.
-Walking is simple and, because it's low-impact, it's also low-risk.
+Walking is simple and, because it's low-impact, is also low-risk.

 You can build walks into your day by parking farther from the store, walking during work breaks and taking the stairs.